bingomanatee/looking-glass-engine/README.md

 ## finalize((event, stream))

-finalize takes a function that accepts an Event - a Subject that has a value that will be committed; it listens after finalize (and almost all other stages in the next sequence). unlike filter, the function's output is not meaningful.
+finalize takes a function that accepts an Event - a Subject with a value that will be committed; it listens after finalize
+(and almost all other stages in the next sequence).
+The second argument is the ValueStream itself, useful if you want to check the current value of the stream.

+Unlike filter, the function's output is not meaningful.

  * to change the next value of the stream, send a new value to event.next().
  * To abort the update, call event.error(err).